meltingscales/2019-team-07f/Reports/documents/midterm-meeting-summary/README.md

 .java files that Hibernate will use to create tables.

 1. NAME: Add a video upload form that inserts a video's information to a new `Video` table in the MySQL database.
-It should also upload the file locally (no iSCSI needed)
+It should also upload the file on the webserver (no iSCSI needed)

 1. NAME: Generate an SSL certificate and add it to the Apache Tomcat server in the Vagrant provisioning step.
 Verify HTTPS works.